Plutonomicon/plutarch-plutus/plutarch-docs/Tricks/Prefer statically building constants.md

 The semantics are both are the same.
 But the former (`pconstant`) compiles to a constant term directly.
 Whereas the latter compiles to some code that _builds_ the constant during Plutus Core runtime.

-To better visual this, we can look at the generated UPLC for `viaconstant` compared to `viacon`:
+To better visualize this, we can look at the generated UPLC for `viaconstant` compared to `viacon`:

 ```
 ghci> fromRight' $ Plutarch.compile (Config NoTracing) viaconstant